 Addressing Spiritual Issues of Muslim Patients in Palliative Care

 Spirituality is the inherent nature of all human beings.
 It's the means through which individuals experience transcendence; to live beyond self and establish connections with other human beings and their environment (Hatamipour et al., 2015).
 This may sometimes be done in association with a superior divine power.
 Religion, as a means through which people express spirituality, helps provide answers to complex life mysteries and thus gives purpose and meaning to life.
+Addressing spiritual issues among chronically ill patients is therefore an important component of palliative care.

 Islam, for example, teaches that human existence on earth is only a transient stop on the way to a better eternal life (Aisha, 2009).
 This teaching shapes a believer’s approach to life.
 Understanding this view is crucial for proper assessment and management of a patient’s spiritual issues that may arise due to a serious illness like cancer.
 It provides an insight into how the patient and the family are likely to cope with the disease.

 Assessing a patient for spiritual needs is an important component of the holistic approach to effective management of pain in totality because spiritual issues affect overall well-being (HAU-BPC1211, 2012).
-Spiritual needs become more pronounced in times of crisis such, as when faced with a life-limiting disease.
+Spiritual needs become more pronounced in times of crisis, such as when faced with a life-limiting disease.
 They also keep evolving as the disease progresses (Hatamipour et al., 2015).
 Identifying spiritual needs requires skills like effective communication, empathy, and compassion.
 It involves the use of broad, open-ended questions designed to suit the individual patient.

 Questions to Ask in Spiritual Assessment for a Muslim Patient